 ADHD in Women: A Symptom Checklist

-Too many women grew up being called lazy, selfish, spacey, or dumb because their symptoms of ADHD were ignored or disregarded.
-If you endured a childhood of insults and low self-esteem, take this self-test to see if you exhibit common symptoms of ADHD.
+ADHD in women often goes undiagnosed.
+Too many women grew up being called lazy, selfish, spacey, or dumb because their symptoms were ignored or disregarded.
+If you endured a childhood of insults and low self-esteem, take this self-test to see if you exhibit common symptoms of ADD.
 Then share the results with your doctor before seeking a diagnosis.

 Attention deficit disorder (ADHD or ADD) is not gender biased.
 ADHD symptoms exist almost as often in girls as they do in boys, and the majority of kids with ADHD never outgrow it.
 What’s more, scientific research strongly suggests that ADHD is hereditary.
 Which means that, if you are the mother of a child with attention and impulsivity problems, chances are quite good that you have ADHD, too.

 This revelation comes as a shock to most women who grew up assuming that ADHD is a diagnosis for hyper little boys.
 Indeed, it is not.
-ADHD exists in women, too.
+ADHD in adults is very real.
+And ADHD exists in women, too.

-According to the 5th edition of The Diagnostic and Statistical Manual of Mental Disorders, ADHD symptoms may fall into three categories: predominantly hyperactive, predominantly inattentive, and combined type.
+According to the 5th edition of The Diagnostic and Statistical Manual of Mental Disorders, ADHD symptoms may fall into three subtypes: predominantly hyperactive, predominantly inattentive, and combined type.
 Inattentive ADHD symptoms are still largely misunderstood and misdiagnosed by medical professionals who mistake them for mood disorders, anxiety, or another related condition.
 Inattentive ADHD is also more common in girls and women than it is in boys and men.
 This is part of the problem.

 Outdated diagnostic criteria and assumptions are also to blame for the low diagnosis rate among women and girls.
 To help combat that problem, we’ve compiled the following symptom checklist for women.
 If you suspect that you have or your daughter has ADHD, please answer the questions below and share the results with your mental-health professional — the only person who can officially diagnose symptoms of ADHD.

-NOTE: This test is not intended to diagnose or to replace the care of a health care professional.
+NOTE: This test is not intended to diagnose ADHD or to replace the care of a health care professional.